 - Instead of jumping from tool to tool, you can get a glance at your most important data in one place: new leads, page views, brand mentions, goal completion rate, monthly recurring revenue (MRR), etc.

 - Put data from different sources on the same chart.
-For example, you can see if an increase in ad spend impacts MRR.
+For example, you can see if an increase in ad spending impacts MRR.

 - Share data with stakeholders who have no access to other analytics tools (or don’t know how to use them): investors, management, and other departments in the company.